-Movie review: ‘Man Who Saved the World’ gives a glimpse of a nightmare
+Review: ‘Man Who Saved the World’ glimpse of nightmare

 If not for Stanislav Petrov, you wouldn’t be reading this.
 Chances are you and everyone you know would be long dead or never born.